mananmani1/Tasks/README.md

 The application fetches data from the database, runs scripts, and provides a user interface through an HTML page for interaction.
 ## Additional Information
-The application includes scripts for performing different tas holing all by FastAPI and there are database integration, exception handling, validations, logging, PDF structured data extraction using Tabula,and web scraping using BeautifulSoup. for all flow I passed comments so that one can undersatand easily.
+The application includes scripts for performing different tas holing all by FastAPI and there are database integration, exception handling, validations, logging, PDF structured data extraction using Tabula,and web scraping using BeautifulSoup. for all flow I passed comments so that one can understand easily.

 For any questions or issues, please contact: